PLUS Loans for Graduate School

 • meet the general eligibility requirements for federal student aid.

-Interest Rates
+Interest Rates and Fees

 New fixed interest rates are determined each year and apply to all loans first disbursed during the period from July 1 of the current year through June 30 of the following year.